-A free service is available for residents who are registered disabled or households where the sole occupants are pensioners.
-These free collections are limited to two per year per household.
+A free service is available for residents who are registered disabled or households where the sole occupants are pensioners (limited to two per year per household).

-There are special collection rates for managing agents and landlords, contact Slough Enterprise for a quote.
+There are special collection rates for managing agents and landlords, contact Amey for a quote.

-Payment must be made prior to the day of collection, either by cash, cheque or postal order (payable to Slough Enterprise).
+Payment must be made prior to the day of collection, either by cash, cheque or postal order (payable to Slough Enterprise Ltd).

 You can either pay at the site office Monday to Friday between 8am and 4pm or by post to

 Berkshire SL1 2SF

 If you are paying by post you will need to include details along with the cheque such as:

 On your refuse collection day, please leave your item(s) outside your property along with your refuse bins.

 If you live in a flat or have any access issues, make sure you inform Amey of your circumstances.
 Amey will not collect any items from inside your property.

 There are a number of ways that residents can dispose of bulky or other re-useable household items.
 These include: